svanderbleek/the-working-programmers-guide-to-working-programs/README.md

 * demonstrate the joy in the proof based approach to programming
 * demonstrate the impact integrated tooling can have on productivity

 The target audience is working programmers so there is no teaching the basics of writing programs.
-All introduced concepts are fully explained by building working software.
+All introduced concepts are fully explained by building programs.

 ## Inspiration